How to make your dorm room feel like your smart home | CNN Underscored

 Apple HomePod Mini ($99.99; bestbuy.com)

-In our testing we found that the HomePod Mini delivered strong sound and Siri was handy for all sorts of requests.
-It’s available in space grey and white to coordinate with the rest of your decor.
+In our testing, we found that the HomePod Mini delivered strong sound and Siri was handy for all sorts of requests.
+It’s available in Space Gray and white to coordinate with the rest of your decor.

 Sonos One ($199; sonos.com)

 For just under $200, we found the Sonos One packed the best sound.
-You can choose between Google Assistant and Amazon’s Alexa for voice control and use either to its full potential..
-It’s on the higher end of price points but the high quality sound and versatility makes it worth it.
+You can choose between Google Assistant and Amazon’s Alexa for voice control and use either to its full potential.
+It’s on the higher end of price points, but the high-quality sound and versatility make it worth it.

 Smart lights